xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

    The Android-mobile-tests perform UI functional automation test on an Android application using Katalon Studio.

+   This topic describes the preliminary actions you need to perform to prepare the environment for testing Android applications with Katalon Studio.

 ### Set up Android tests on Windows and macOS

    #### On Windows machine